• AI & Money

 The Validation Framework

-Before committing to a niche, validate it using this simple check:
+Before committing to a Person / Problem, validate it using this simple check:

 1. Affiliate products I can promote?
 (Search "[niche] affiliate programs")